-Ayodele did not stop at Higher Diploma, he also bagged a Master’s degree in Communication Arts from University of Ibadan in 1995.
-In his quest for professionalism in his music career, he pursued and was awarded the following certificates by Association Board, Royal School of Music, London.
+Ayodele did not stop at Higher Diploma, he also bagged a Master’s degree in Communication Arts from the University of Ibadan in 1995.
+In his quest for professionalism in his music career, he pursued and was awarded the following certificates by the Association Board, Royal School of Music, London.

 |Pianoforte Playing||Grade VI intermediate||1978|

 He started his civil service career in 1976 to 1977 as a teacher with the Central Board, Ekiti West, Ijero Ekiti, and Moba Grammar School, Otun-Ekiti as a classroom teacher in 1977 while he worked as an adjunct Music producer at the Federal Radio Corporation of Nigeria (FRCN), Ibadan from 1980 to 1981.
 Also In 1981, he served at UMC Teacher Training College, Molete (Music Tutor) as part of his industrial attachment.

 He had his one-year mandatory National Youth Service Scheme at the Music Department, The Polytechnic, Ibadan in 1982/83.
 Thereafter, he was appointed as a Technical Instructor in October 1984 and was a Chief Instructor till his home call on Wednesday, May 30, 2018.
 In detail, he taught harmony and counterpoint, organ, piano, and choral techniques at the Music Technology Department of the same institution.
 He also held many talks on Nigeria Television Authority (NTA), Broadcasting Corporation of Oyo State (BCOS), and Federal Radio Corporation of Nigeria (FRCN).
 Of course, Christopher Ayodele excelled in his professional career as Composer, Organist, Pianist, Conductor, and an academician.